japolyak/TutorillaBot/src/web_app/readme.md

-# WebApp

-The WebApp is an integral part of the **Tutorilla** project, designed to operate exclusively through Telegram.
-Its primary functions include scheduling classes, managing schedules, setting homework, and providing a user-friendly interface for various tasks.

-## Development Setup for Telegram Web App Debugging
+# Development Setup for Telegram Web App Debugging

 To debug the WebApp within the Telegram environment, follow one of the testing methods outlined on this [page](https://docs.ton.org/develop/dapps/telegram-apps/testing-apps).

 Telegram requires web apps to be served over https, making it impossible to test a locally running web app directly through Telegram.
 To facilitate debugging and development, you need to deploy the application to `Netlify` and retrieve the `WebAppInitData` object that Telegram provides.

-### Steps to Set Up Development Environment:
+## Steps to Set Up Development Environment:

 1. **Deploy the Application on Netlify**:
     - Choose the repository that contains your WebApp and branch for deployment in `Netlify`.